matthewmummert5/lightcrypt/README.md

 Users should also be aware that this program is optimized for speed and makes no attempt whatsoever to be memory efficient.
 You'll need at least 2 times as much RAM available as the size of the file you want to encrypt or decrypt.

 The optional `--script` command line argument will put the program in script mode.
-This means that no error messages will output to the console, but the program will still return a value that you can check with the `$?` variable in `bash`.
+This means that no error messages will output to the console, but the program will still return a value that you can check with the `$?` variable in bash.

 ####Program Return Values and Their Meanings